Skip to content

 Range of Motion Exercise Packages

-Range of motion exercise packages have been created by the Northeastern Ontario Stroke Network which were designed to be used by a client's family/caregiver/support worker to assist in properly carrying out passive, or self-ranging, range of motion exercises with a client.
+Range of motion exercise packages have been created by the Northeastern Ontario Stroke Network and are designed to be used by a client's family/caregiver/support worker to assist in properly carrying out passive, or self-ranging, range of motion exercises with a client.

 It is the intent of the authors that a regulated health professional will select the most appropriate exercises from these packages and provide them to their client.
 You will notice that there are separate packages for both the right and left side.